ryanatkn/svelte-snake-sports/readme.md

 of the React version to my current Svelte patterns (with some experiments and hacks) and it's growing from there.

-This project plans to make many distinct versions of Snake in Svelte that are interesting in terms of gameplay, game design, and/or technical implementation with Svelte.
+This project plans to make many distinct versions of Snake that are interesting in terms of gameplay, game design, and/or technical implementation with Svelte.
 If we're lucky, it'll be simple enough for beginners to follow along and deep enough to hold the interest of more advanced students like myself.